R-Morgan/NGramCrackers/README.md

 The gaps this project is intended to fill:

-  -- Simple commandline tool for text analysis, similar to Monoconc or Antconc
+  - Simple commandline tool for text analysis, similar to Monoconc or Antconc in functionality.
-     in functionality.
 NGramCrackers falls in between limited-platform proprietary binaries distributed to be consumed (MonoconcPro or Antconc) and fully developed NLP APIs (e.g., NLTK).

-  -- Tools for intermediate to advanced users of GNU/Linux or other *nixen.
+  - Tools for intermediate to advanced users of GNU/Linux or other 'nixen.
     Windows functionality will depend on my ability to cross-compile to such a binary.

   I have met few programmers like me: non-professional, self-taught (with community support!), hobbiest programmers.
 During the writing of my thesis, I was frustrated by what sort of tools were available: Consumer products intended for non-programmers or full libraries for much better programmers than I was at that time.
 NGramCrackers is both a CLI tool and Libre backend API, written in Haskell, of the same name.

-  -- NGramCrackers is intended to provide easy outputting of usefully formatted
-     (e.g., .csv, .tsv, etc.) data.
+  - NGramCrackers is intended to provide easy outputting of usefully formatted (e.g., .csv, .tsv, etc.) data.
 No one should ever have to manually copy and paste output from a GUI to a spreadsheet programme to get a CSV to use in an analysis conducted with external software.

 Versioning Information
 ------------------------